amd/MxGPU-Virtualization/smi-lib/docs/index.md

 - **C interface**
   - Consists of C function declarations.
-  - The client can call these to query information about the Linux host machine.
+  - The client can call these to query information and configure settings on the Linux host machine.
   - The C interface can be used by the clients to build applications in C/C++ by using this interface and library binary.

 - **Python interface**